CitrineInformatics/community-tools/design-space-enumerator/README.rst

 Description
 ===========

-Enumerate a design space from a list of elements
+Enumerate a design space from a list of elements.
+This version only supports building of a design space of equiatomic compositions.

 optional arguments:
   -h, --help            show this help message and exit